-Johns Hopkins University has an immediate need for a Software Engineer to join our Library Applications team, supporting commercial, open source, and locally developed systems and online services.
+Johns Hopkins University has an immediate opening for a Software Engineer to join our Library Applications Group, supporting commercial, open source, and locally developed systems and online services.
 Top goals are to improve system reliability, data integrity, business processes, and user experience.
-There is a strong emphasis on collaboration and best practices.
+There is a strong emphasis on collaboration, innovation, and best practices.
 This position is open to remote workers.

 Specific Duties & Responsibilities: